PrivacEye: Privacy-Preserving Head-Mounted Eye Tracking Using Egocentric Scene Image and Eye Movement Features: Introduction

 \section{Introduction}

 Eyewear devices, such as head-mounted displays or augmented reality glasses, have recently emerged as a new research platform in fields such as human-computer interaction, computer vision, or the behavioural and social sciences~\cite{bulling16_acmi}.
-An ever-increasing number of these devices integrate eye tracking capabilities given their significant potential for analysing and better understanding users' attention allocation~\cite{eriksen1985allocation,sugano2016aggregaze}, for computational user modelling~\cite{fischer2001user,itti2001computational}, and as a versatile means for interaction~\cite{hansen2003command,vertegaal2003attentive}.
+An ever-increasing number of these devices integrate eye tracking to analyse attention allocation~\cite{eriksen1985allocation,sugano2016aggregaze}, for computational user modelling~\cite{fischer2001user,itti2001computational}, or hands-free interaction~\cite{hansen2003command,vertegaal2003attentive}.
 Head-mounted eye tracking typically requires two cameras: An eye camera that records a close-up video of the eye and a high-resolution first-person (scene) camera to map gaze estimates to the real-world scene~\cite{Kassner.2014}.
-The scene camera poses a serious privacy risk given that it may record highly sensitive personal information, such as login credentials, banking information, or personal text messages, and it may \mbox{potentially} allow individuals to be identified, thus also infringing on the privacy of bystanders~\cite{perez2017bystanders}.
-This privacy risk will become even more pervasive and severe with the unnoticeable integration of eye tracking in ordinary glasses frames\mbox{~\cite{tonsen17_imwut}.}
+The scene camera poses a serious privacy risk as it may record sensitive personal information, such as login credentials, banking information, or text messages, as well as infringe on the privacy of bystanders~\cite{perez2017bystanders}.
+Privacy risks intensify with the unobtrusive integration of eye tracking in ordinary glasses frames\mbox{~\cite{tonsen17_imwut}.}

-In the area of first-person vision, prior work proposed self-censorship~\cite{Koelle.2017} but this approach is prone to misinterpretation of situations, may neglect social norms and legal regulations, or may result in forgetting to de-activate or re-activate the camera altogether.
-This approach may not only reduce user experience and comfort or increase a user's mental and emotional load, but also potentially captures and leaks sensitive personal information.
+In the area of first-person vision, prior work identified strategies of self-censorship~\cite{Koelle.2017} that, however, are prone to (human) misinterpretations and forgetfulness, or the accidental neglect of social norms and legal regulations.
+In consequence, user experience and comfort are decreased and the user's mental and emotional load increases, while sensitive personal information can still be accidentally disclosed.
 Other works therefore investigated alternative solutions, such as communicating a bystander's privacy preferences using short-range wireless radio~\cite{Aditya.2016}, visual markers~\cite{Schiff.2007}, or techniques to compromise recordings~\cite{Harvey.2012,Truong.2005}.
 However, all of these methods require bystanders to take action themselves to protect their privacy.
 None of these works addressed the problem at its source, i.e.\ the scene camera, nor did they offer a means to protect the privacy of both the wearer and potential bystanders.